liferay/liferay-docs/develop/tutorials/articles/resources-importer/importing-resources-with-liferay-plugins.markdown

 be hidden.

 Turning your attention to the columns of the JSON file, notice that you can declare portlets by specifying their portlet IDs.
-To lookup the IDs of Liferay's core portlets see the `WEB-INF/portlet-custom.xml` file deployed in Liferay on your app server.
+To look up the IDs of Liferay's core portlets, see the `WEB-INF/portlet-custom.xml` file deployed in Liferay on your app server.
 If you're using the Web Content portlet, you can declare articles to be displayed on a page, by specifying HTML files.
 Interestingly, the `page_3.json` file demonstrates using the Nested Portlets portlet to display other portlets: the Search and Currency Converter portlets.
 Lastly, you can also specify portlet preferences for each portlet using the `portletPreferences` field.

 ---